syd553960-del/python-automation-project/README.md

 ## Python Automation Script

-This project is a Python script that automates data extraction and processing.
+This project is a Python script that scrapes job listings and processes the data into a structured format

 ### Features:
 - Scrapes job data from websites